apache/airflow/docs/stable-rest-api/migration.rst

 Get pool by a given name
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The endpoint to get pool by a given name have changed from
+The endpoint to get pool by a given name has changed from

 .. http:get:: /api/experimental/pools/<string:name>